 CO1 Students will demonstrate knowledge of data analytics.

-0 5 CO2 Students will demonstrate the ability of think critically in making decisions based on data and deep analytics.
+CO2 Students will demonstrate the ability of think critically in making decisions based on data and deep analytics.
 CO3 Students will demonstrate the ability to use technical skills in predicative and prescriptive modeling to support business decision-making.
-CO4 Students will demonstrate the ability to translate data into clear, actionable insights
+CO4 insights